plannigan/columbo/docs/usage-guide/interactions.md

 In addition to the arguments [mentioned above](#all-questions), `Choice` also accepts the following argument.

 * `options`: The set of possible values the user can choose from.
-This can be provided as a list of strings, or as a `Mapping[str, str]` where the mapping's key is what is recorded as the answer, and the mapping's value is what is displayed to the user.
+This can be provided as a list of strings, or as a mapping of string to string where the key is what is recorded as the answer, and the value is what is displayed to the user.

 ### Confirm